RobertJPerez/Othello/README.md

 # Othello
-The Classic Board Game Othello using C!
+The Classic Board Game Othello using C++!